 For the full recipe, please scroll to the recipe card below.

-- Vanilla: Extract: This is double the amount you normally see in a cookie recipe, and more is better in this case.
-Also, vanilla is shown in the white square dish above (oops.)
+- Vanilla extract: This is double the amount you normally see in a cookie recipe, and more is better in this case.

-- Chocolate Chips: Semi-sweet and milk chocolate chips work together so well, why don’t we do this more often?
+- Chocolate Chips: Semi-sweet and milk chocolate chips.

-- Pecans: Toasting them makes all the difference in the flavor, so don’t skip this step for best results
+- Pecans: Toasting the nuts first makes a big difference in flavor, don’t skip this step!

 Step-By-Step Instructions